 Restricting who can implement an interface

-When designing an interface, it is sometimes preferable to prevent others from implementing it.
-Indeed, once someone implements the interface, adding new members is no longer possible without breaking any class that implements it.
+When designing an interface, it is sometimes preferable to restrict its implementation to prevent others from implementing it.
+This is because, once an interface is implemented, adding new members is no longer possible without breaking any class that implements it.

-Metalama provides a way to protect your interface from being implemented by other assemblies.
-To do this, follow these steps.
+Metalama offers a solution to protect your interface from being implemented by other assemblies.
+To achieve this, follow the steps outlined below:

 Example

-In the parent project, assume we have the following interface protected by the InternalOnlyImplementAttribute attribute:
+In the parent project, let's assume we have the following interface protected by the InternalOnlyImplementAttribute attribute:

 using Metalama.Extensions.Architecture.Aspects;